 and appreciation of the natural world around them, promoting public awareness

 of animals and conservation issues, and providing the highest code of ethics in

 the humane care and welfare of our animals.

 Nashville Zoo’s commitment to

 education cannot be overstated.
 The Zoo provides a unique opportunity to connect children and adults with animals from different parts of the world and educate them about native habitats and conservation.
 Over 40,000 students from schools all over

 Middle Tennessee visit the Zoo each year.
 Last year 10,000 of those school children were Title 1 students who were able to visit Nashville Zoo for a significantly reduced admission.
 The Zoo also offers free admission to over 25 Metro Community Centers for children who are involved with after-school or summer programs.
+Our Outreach Department visited over 4000 Title 1 students, providing animal presentations and educational materials.
 Nashville Zoo provides youth programs

 for children of all ages, from preschoolers to high school students interested

 in animal health careers.
 Summer camps and Scouting events give children even